Magic take Banchero 1st, Holmgren, Smith follow in NBA draft

-NEW YORK (AP) — The Orlando Magic selected Duke forward Paolo Banchero on Thursday night with the No. 1 pick in the NBA draft.
+“I had a feeling from the information I was being told is that it was just kind of up in the air," Banchero said.
+"Orlando wasn’t really sure yet, and just to be ready for whatever,

+“I didn’t find out, though, that I was actually getting picked until about 20 seconds before the commissioner got on the stage.
+I didn’t even have time to really think about it or anything.
+It just kind of happened.
+I can’t believe it, but I’m ready.
+I’m ready.”

-After leading the Blue Devils to the Final Four in coach Mike Krzyzewski's final season, the 6-foot-10 forward was called first by NBA Commissioner Adam Silver to begin the draft, beating out fellow first-year forwards Jabari Smith Jr. and Chet Holmgren.
+After leading the Blue Devils to the Final Four in coach Mike Krzyzewski's final season, the 6-foot-10 forward was called first by NBA Commissioner Adam Silver to begin the draft, beating out fellow first-year forwards Smith and Holmgren.

+The order had been debated throughout the process, with Smith often considered the player who would go No. 1.

+Instead, he wasn't even second, falling behind Holmgren to Houston at No. 3.

+“Definitely added a chip, but God makes no mistakes, so I’m happy to be here,” Smith said.
+“I’m happy to be where I’m wanted.
+I’m happy to get to Houston and just show them, give them what they picked.
+Just happy to be here.”

+All the players picked looked thrilled, with Banchero among those crying or coming close as they hugged friends and family.

-Banchero, wearing a purple suit full of bling, received a loud ovation inside Barclays Center, where Duke lost in the ACC Tournament final.
+Wearing a purple suit full of bling, he received a loud ovation inside Barclays Center, where Duke lost in the ACC Tournament final.

 The Magic were picking first for the fourth time and they've done well with their previous choices.
 They took Shaquille O'Neal in 1992, traded the rights to Chris Webber for Penny Hardaway the next year, and went with Dwight Howard in 2004.